 The Boulder Pollinator Garden Project

 While urban areas contain roads, buildings, and utility infrastructure, cities also share some of the attributes of natural areas such as creeks, plants, animals and other living things.
 High-quality urban landscapes provide multiple benefits to people.
 Trees and other plants provide shade and temperature control, improve air and water quality, absorb stormwater runoff, and cycle carbon from the air into soils and living systems.
-By incorporating diverse native plants, we can rebuild landscapes that support pollinators and other beneficial insects - the foundations of thriving food webs that support life.
+By incorporating diverse native plants, we can rebuild landscapes that support our wild pollinators and other beneficial insects - the foundations of thriving food webs that support life.

 The city would like to hear from you about how you use your yard, your preference for landscaping styles, your interest in pollinator gardening and your support for community-wide pollinator pathways.
 Please share your thoughts by participating in a brief survey at BeHeardBoulder.